derekxkwan/osctowebskt-py/README.md

 - run the `main.py` file (so `python main.py` or `python3 main.py` if python3 isn't symlinked to python)
 - the OSC server runs on `0.0.0.0` at port `3333` (ran into issues trying to receive messages from another computer using `127.0.0.1` for some reason)
 - incoming OSC messages are automatically cached and printed by the script every 0.25 seconds (so if incoming messages are being received, it'll get printed, this value is stored in `PRINT_DUR`)
+- `control + c` kills the server when in the same terminal pane as the script you executed the previous command (as usual).
+Sometimes I've been unable to kill the server using this method and had to do `ps aux | grep python` to find the PID to kill the server using `kill -9 (insert PID here)` but I haven't quite figured that out yet.